Is de defensie-industrie gewapend tegen corruptierisico?

 28 Nov 2019 11:03 am

 Corruptie is een groot probleem, ongeacht in welke sector het ontstaat.
-Een recent rapport van corruptie-waakhond Transparency International richt zich op één sector in het bijzonder: Defensie.
+Een rapport van corruptie-waakhond Transparency International richt zich op één sector in het bijzonder: Defensie.
 Het rapport merkt op: "Hoewel het waar kan zijn dat er de afgelopen twee of drie decennia veel is veranderd, blijven systemische en culturele risico's de sector kwellen.
 Enkele van de meest prominente gevallen hebben betrekking op corrupte activiteiten in meerdere rechtsgebieden gedurende meerdere decennia.”
 Waarom is naleving van anti-omkoping en corruptie zo'n uitdaging voor luchtvaart en Defensie?

 Deze tekst gaat verder in het Engels.